ENG656 History of Rhetoric

 - Analyze and distinguish among ancient views on rhetoric and the uses of language.

 - Apply ancient theory to understanding the persuasive effect of texts.

 - Apply theory toward creation of pedagogical materials for use in teaching in the field of Rhetoric and Composition Studies.

 - Evaluate scholarly texts, indicating possible areas of further inquiry.

 - Construct a niche or position and enter scholarly discourse through composing of an argumentative paper with a strong claim.

-- Appraise the changing views of rhetoric over time linking them to broader philosophical movements.
+- Produce a critical survey of the changing views of rhetoric over time, linking them to broader philosophical movements.